Login with Netlify Identity

 Gender

+Harmful gender norms and inequalities, insufficient access to education and sexual and reproductive health services, poverty, food insecurity and violence, are at the root of this increased HIV risk for young women and adolescent girls.
+Gender-based violence has significant implications for women’s and girls’ risks of acquiring HIV and impairs their ability to cope with the virus.
 Gender inequalities and norms also substantially increase the risks faced by women and girls who belong to other key populations.
 In low- and middle-income countries worldwide it is estimated that female sex workers are more than 13 times more likely than the general population to be HIV-positive.
 Transgender women are particularly vulnerable to HIV, having almost 50 times the odds of having HIV than the general population worldwide.
 Similarly, women who inject drugs are at higher risk of HIV compared to men who use drugs.
 As mentioned above, these key populations are also criminalized, creating further barriers to accessing health services.
-TB and HIV co-infection also increases women’s health risks: Women from these key populations living with HIV are highly susceptible to developing active TB during pregnancy or soon after delivery, making TB a leading cause of death during pregnancy and delivery, and thereafter.
+TB and HIV co-infection also increases women’s health risks.
+Women from these key populations living with HIV are highly susceptible to developing active TB during pregnancy or soon after delivery, making TB a leading cause of death during pregnancy and delivery, and thereafter.

 TB: Gender analysis and gender-responsive programming is comparatively new to the field of TB.
 Considerable debate on the gender divide in TB persists at all levels: medical research is divided on the ways in which TB symptoms in men and women differ, and there is inadequate medical data on women’s experience of TB in particular.
 The impact of TB on pregnancy is under-researched.
 Environmental contributions to women’s and men’s TB infection rates are ill understood.
-Studies of women’s and men’s differential access to TB health services have produced a range of contradictory findings, with little consensus on whether or not gender barriers to TB services access exist, and incomplete explanations for those gender differences that have been identified.[3]
-A new gender assessment tool for HIV and TB programmes from UNAIDS and WHO, being piloted in 15 countries, will be critical to improving understanding of the gender differences in TB infection and to informing appropriate gender-sensitive programmatic responses.
+Studies of women’s and men’s differential access to TB health services have produced a range of contradictory findings, with little consensus on whether or not gender barriers to TB services access exist, and incomplete explanations for those gender differences that have been identified.

 Malaria: Evidence indicates that malaria transmission is determined in large part by social, economic and cultural factors that intersect with sex-specific and gender-specific vulnerabilities.
 These vulnerabilities are largely still under-researched and not considered in programmatic responses.
 Gaps in our understanding are important to explore further, as they address deeper gender inequalities, and interventions that address the structural drivers of the disease are likely to be more effective and sustainable.
-Investment to address the social determinants of malaria has the potential to significantly move forward our understanding of the disease, and target interventions towards the most vulnerable
+Investment to address the social determinants of malaria has the potential to significantly move forward our understanding of the disease, and target interventions towards the most vulnerable.

 Loading resources